moparisthebest/rswiki-book/src/135-Protocol.md

 The standard magic projectile id is 1, and the standard ranged projectile id is 2.

--   uint16 - The projectile's id.
+* uint16 - The projectile's id.
--   uint16 - The (server) index of the projectile's target entity.
+* uint16 - The (server) index of the projectile's target entity.

-'''Update type 5 - Appearance'''
+### Update type 5: Appearance

 Hair style, body type, leg type, and colours are as they are sent by the client's character design packet.

--   uint16 - The player's status?
+* uint16 - The player's status?
 Doesn't appear to do anything.
--   int64 - The player's username encoded with mod37.
+* int64 - The player's username encoded with mod37.
--   uint8 - The size of the sub-update. \*\* uint8 - The player's hair
+* uint8 - The size of the sub-update.
-    style + 1, or 0 if they are wearing a helmet \*\* uint8 - The
+* uint8 - The player's hair style + 1, or 0 if they are wearing a helmet.
-    player's body type + 1, or 0 if they are wearing a platebody \*\* uint8 - The player's leg type + 1, or 0 if they are wearing legs
+* uint8 - The player's body type + 1, or 0 if they are wearing a platebody.
+* uint8 - The player's leg type + 1, or 0 if they are wearing legs.
-    \*\* uint8 - The animation id + 1 (look in the client) of the
+* uint8 - The animation id + 1 (look in the client) of the player's offhand item or 0.
-    player's offhand item or 0. \*\* uint8 - The animation id + 1 of the
+* uint8 - The animation id + 1 of the player's hand item or 0.
-    player's hand item or 0. \*\* uint8 - The animation id + 1 of the
+* uint8 - The animation id + 1 of the player's head item or 0.
-    player's head item or 0. \*\* uint8 - The animation id + 1 of the
+* uint8 - The animation id + 1 of the player's body item or 0.
-    player's body item or 0. \*\* uint8 - The animation id + 1 of the
+* uint8 - The animation id + 1 of the player's leg item or 0.
-    player's leg item or 0. \*\* uint8 - The animation id + 1 of the
+* uint8 - The animation id + 1 of the player's neck item or 0.
-    player's neck item or 0. \*\* uint8 - The animation id + 1 of the
+* uint8 - The animation id + 1 of the player's shoes or 0.
-    player's shoes or 0. \*\* uint8 - The animation id + 1 of the
+* uint8 - The animation id + 1 of the player's gloves or 0.
-    player's gloves or 0. \*\* uint8 - The animation id + 1 of the
-    player's cape or 0.
+* uint8 - The animation id + 1 of the player's cape or 0.
--   uint8 - The player's hair colour.
+* uint8 - The player's hair colour.
--   uint8 - The player's top colour.
+* uint8 - The player's top colour.
--   uint8 - The player's leg colour.
+* uint8 - The player's leg colour.
--   uint8 - The player's skin colour.
+* uint8 - The player's skin colour.
--   uint8 - The player's combat level.
+* uint8 - The player's combat level.
--   uint8 - 1 if the player is skulled.
+* uint8 - 1 if the player is skulled.

+## Packets
-== '''Packets''' == The packet opcodes are unchanged from previous revisions, presumably this was before the protocol was being regularly modified to deter the developers of bots such as \[\[AutoRune\]\].
+The packet opcodes are unchanged from previous revisions, presumably this was before the protocol was being regularly modified to deter the developers of bots such as AutoRune.

 The payload/structure is quite similar to most other RSC revisions.

+### Incoming packets
-=== '''Incoming Data''' === '''TODO: Duelling stuff, 240''' {\|
+'''TODO: Duelling stuff, 240''' {\|
 class="wikitable" \|- ! scope="col" width="140px" \| Name ! scope="col"
 width="50px" \| Opcode ! scope="col" width="350px" \| Payload !
 scope="col" width="300px" \| Description \|- !
 Display Message \| 8 \|\|